 Globe or dense, rounded canopies occur naturally in a number of species and can offer real impact in both large and smaller schemes.
 The main ones offered at Hillier are:

 For formal shapes, clipped topiary provides very strong design features.
-Some species are naturally able to thrive when being pruned on a regular basis.
-This does mean these trees will need to be regularly pruned once planted in order to keep the shapes, but depending on the species and how formal a look is required, annual pruning or twice yearly should suffice.
+Additionally, some species are naturally able to thrive when pruned on a regular basis.
+Consequently, these trees will need regular pruning once planted to maintain their shapes.
+However, depending on the species and the desired level of formality, annual pruning or twice-yearly pruning should suffice.
+To achieve the best results, design with shaped trees to create structured, visually appealing landscapes that showcase the beauty and versatility of carefully maintained foliage.

 Pleached Trees

 These are trained into flat, two-dimensional shapes, usually with a clear stem.
-The most common varieties of pleached tree are Tilia (lime) or Hornbeam (Carpinus), however on a smaller scale it is popular to use flowering trees such as crab apple (Malus) or ornamental pear (Pyrus).
+The most common varieties of pleached tree are Tilia or Carpinus, however on a smaller scale it is popular to use flowering trees such as Malus or Pyrus.
 Evergreen trees, such as Photinia, Holm Oak and Laurel can also make effective pleached trees.

 Tiered pleached trees have single horizontal stems – like espalier fruit — and are more delicate in their appearance than standard pleached trees.
 Typically, these would have a 2m clear stem, then five tiers of branches 30cm apart.
 Panel pleached trees have a solid canopy.
 These are a little like a hedge on stilts, and are more suitable for screening purposes.